diviprog/object_detection/README.md

+Object detection models -
-This is an object detection algorithm using the MobileNet SSD model that identifies objects in the webcam
+- one is pretrained using a MobileNet SSD model
+- other is custom trained model